landing_page-logo

 Licensed Psychologist-logo

 In this role, you will be assigned to a facility or facilities in your local community, allowing you to build meaningful connections with the individuals you serve.
 You will have the opportunity to conduct in-person assessments, provide individual therapy, family therapy, group therapy, and offer essential behavioral management services.
 We understand the importance of geriatric-focused training and continuous professional development, which is why we provide APA-accredited CEUs and ongoing consultation with our experienced team of clinicians.
 We are committed to supporting you every step of the way in your career journey.
 For those psychologists interested in becoming Board-Certified in Geropsychology, and who are in need of consultation hours, we provide the opportunity for free weekly consultation with our Chief Clinical Officer who is board certified.
 At Deer Oaks, we value compassion and reliability in our clinicians.
 We offer a nationally recognized work environment that provides ample opportunities for personal and professional growth.
 As a Licensed Psychologist, this is your chance to be part of an organization that prioritizes the psychological and psychiatric well-being of individuals in LTC facilities located in your area.
 Join our team and enjoy a range of benefits that enhance your work-life balance and support your career: Freedom to create your own schedule: Monday – Friday, business hours, no rigid start/end times; no on-call or after-hours work required (part-time options available) Administrative overhead (billing, collections, insurance Specialists, etc.) allows you to focus solely on providing high-quality clinical services.
 Liability Insurance covered 100% (full-time and part-time) Access to APA-accredited CEUs provided by our clinical experts at no cost to you.
-401(k) retirement savings plan (full-time and part-time) Key Responsibilities : Provide evidence-based psychological services, including screening, assessment, and treatment planning.
+401(k) retirement savings plan (full-time and part-time) part time opportunities Key Responsibilities : Provide evidence-based psychological services, including screening, assessment, and treatment planning.
 Manage psychotherapy intakes and treatment plans Collaborate as a part of a multidisciplinary team working with patients in Long-Term Care facilities in your area.
 Provide individual therapy, family therapy, group therapy, and offer essential behavioral management services.
 Adhere to ethical principles and professional guidelines.
 Requirements: Able to practice independently Valid driver’s license and reliable transportation Excellent organizational, verbal, written, and interpersonal communication skills.
 Maintains own schedule of counseling sessions, and utilize Geriatric Notes Tool (GNT) to complete session notes in a timely manner.
 Maintains professional relationships with patients and facility partners.
 Ability to work independently and in a team.
 Don't miss this opportunity to contribute your expertise to a respected behavioral health organization.
 Take the next step in your career and apply today to become a valued member of our team at Deer Oaks.
 To explore further information regarding Deer Oaks and potential opportunities with our organization, kindly visit our official website at www.deeroaks.com.
-Please feel free to schedule a telephone call with me by visiting or alternatively, you can reach out to me directly via email at dmullins@deeroaks.com or by phone at (210) 237-6478 https://calendly.com/dmullins-deeroaks/45min Deena Mullins Recruitment Partner EEO Statement It our policy to provide equal employment opportunity and treat all employees equally regardless of age, race, creed/religion, color, national origin, immigration status or citizenship status, sexual orientation, military or veteran status, sex/gender, gender identity, gender expression, disability, genetic information or genetic predisposition or carrier status, marital status, partnership status, victim of domestic violence, sexual or other reproductive health decisions, or other characteristics protected by applicable law.
+Please use the following link to schedule yourself for a quick call to discuss clinical opportunities in your area: https://calendly.com/dmullins-deeroaks/45min If you have any questions, please feel free to contact me directly at dmullins@deeroaks.com, or via phone/text at 210-237-6478.
+Deena Mullins Recruitment Partner EEO Statement Deer Oaks is an equal opportunity employer.
+In accordance with federal and applicable state laws and regulations, it is the Company’s policy to grant equal employment opportunity (EEO) to all qualified persons without regard to race, color, religion, sex, national origin, age, veteran’s status, marital status, disability, genetic information, or any other non-job-related characteristic.

 Posted 1 week ago